Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

 #### New Features

 - Added results screen to display x-ray images and measurement values
-- Added color-coded measurement value displays on results
+- Added color-coded measurement value displays on results screen
 - Added popup screens to display the identified points and reference lines over each x-ray image
 - Implemented an initial measurement edit screen
 - Added ability to drag and drop points over x-ray image in the meausurement edit screen